CCTV’s ability to enforce crime prevention goes far beyond what could have been imagined when it emerged several decades ago.

 The migration from analogue CCTV to IP network-based video surveillance has also made it much easier to integrate security cameras with access control and intruder detection systems to allow control room operators to visually verify alarms and events.

 Automated number plate recognition (ANPR) software has a proven track record of adding real-life practical benefits to CCTV systems, whilst specialist video analytics applications such as face recognition are enabling users to take their security to an even higher level.
-The emergence of deep learning video analytics, which offer a high level of detection accuracy, whilst minimising false alarms, will provide users with a powerful tool to keep one step ahead of the criminal fraternity.
+The emergence of deep learning video analytics, which offer a high level of detection accuracy, whilst minimising false alarms, will provide users with powerful CCTV for crime prevention in order to keep one step ahead of the criminal fraternity.